borchicaD/MVC_project/README.md

 I made default route to my project in route.config.cs I have changed default favicon for all pages.
 I added paging, it shows 5 rows from database in one page.
-I added <browse> for user Image, it' is shown in Details view, and path is saved in database, uploaded image is saved in ~/Photo/UserImg/ folder.
+I added upload method for user Image, it' is shown in Details view, and path is saved in database, uploaded image is saved in ~/Photo/UserImg/ folder.